frank0434/Master/07tipsANDtricks/Q & A notes.md

 2. The LAI wasn't sourced correctly because the manager script used wrong variables.
 3. The LAI wasn't interploate so the prediction is stair case.

+# 20200728

+Lower k value was observed during the summer